 If you tap the Precision button on the canvas, you’ll see some options expand beneath the menu - Grid, Snap, Measure and Guide.
 We’ll also discuss setting Scale to your drawings and plans.

-The grid is a smart underlayment to your canvas that allows you to not only visually use the grid, but interact with it via Snap.
-Tap Grid under Precision to turn it on or off.
-Tap the label with the grid name next to the Grid button to bring up the Workspace menu (also found in Settings) and edit your grid type.
+The grid is a smart underlayment to your canvas that allows you to not only visually reference the grid, but interact with it via Snap, our grid drawing guide.
+Tap Grid under Precision to turn the grid on or off.
+Touch the label with the grid name next to the Grid button to bring up the Workspace menu and select a new grid.

-Depending on the grid type, you can edit:
+With the five regular grids, you can edit: